Aliyah Shadeedplayed by Regina King

 Aliyah Shadeed is a devoutly religious woman determined to help her brother Carter after he is involved in the Skokie murder investigation.

-King recently starred as the title character's mother in Lifetime's original movie The Gabby Douglas Story.
+King starred as the title character's mother in Lifetime's original movie The Gabby Douglas Story.
 She was also the female lead opposite Forest Whitaker in the comedy, Our Family Wedding.
-Before that she top-lined the Lifetime Network original movie Living Proof, executive-produced by Renée Zellweger and starring opposite Harry Connick, Jr. She also had roles in Year of the Dog opposite Molly Shannon, Laura Dern, Peter Sarsgaard and John C. Reilly for director Mike White and the Screen Gems' holiday-film This Christmas, opposite Mekhi Phifer and Loretta Devine which opened Thanksgiving 2007 exceeding box office expectations.
+Before that she top-lined the Lifetime Network original movie Living Proof, executive produced by Renée Zellweger and starring opposite Harry Connick Jr. She had additional roles in Year of the Dog, opposite Molly Shannon, Laura Dern, Peter Sarsgaard and John C. Reilly, for director Mike White; and the Screen Gems' holiday-film This Christmas, opposite Mekhi Phifer and Loretta Devine.

 Born and raised in Los Angeles, King made her television debut on the hit sitcom 227.
-After five seasons, King made the leap to the silver screen with a role in John Singleton's powerful directorial debut, Boys N the Hood.
+After five seasons, she made the leap to the silver screen with a role in John Singleton's powerful directorial debut, Boyz n the Hood.
 She would soon collaborate with Singleton again in Poetic Justice and Higher Learning.
-King has always been consistent in showing her dynamic range, bouncing effortlessly from dramatic material to comedic performances, like in the hit film Friday with Ice Cube and in A Thin Line Between Love and Hate, opposite Martin Lawrence.
+King has always been consistent in showing her dynamic range, bouncing effortlessly from dramatic material to comedic performances, like in the hit film Friday, with Ice Cube, and in A Thin Line Between Love and Hate, opposite Martin Lawrence.

 King currently resides in Los Angeles with her son.